-Measured Borg only levels were assessed for the applicability of modifying factors in accordance with the EPA's NPfI.
+Measured Borg only levels were assessed for the applicability of low frequency modification factors in accordance with the EPA's NPfI.

 There were no intermittent or tonal noise sources, as defined in the NPfI, audible from site during the survey.
-None of the measurements satisfied the conditions outlined in Section 3.3 when assessing low-frequency noise.
+None of the measurements satisfied the conditions outlined in Section 3.3 when assessing low frequency noise.